nk412/nk412.github.io/src/photoblog/greenland.md

 ::image:fjord2.avif(Two men look out at the fjord from the cliff.)

+This is the most _productive_ (yes, that is the the word used to describe a glacier's activity) in the northern hemisphere, and the fastest.
+It flows at about 40 metres a day.

 ::image:hat.avif(A cowboy takes a walk by the fjord.)

 The biggest of these bergs face further waits once they reach the mouth.
 A large moraine deposit, left over from the previous Ice Age, raises the seabed to less than 250 metres below.
 Like a speed bump, the taller icebergs run aground, where they loiter for a year or two, moving laterally, until they melt enough to clear it.